|

 earned the respect of the Spanish press for their never-say-die

-The Guardian: "It says much for Leeds' reserve strength
+attitude.
+The Guardian: 'It says much for Leeds' reserve strength

-for long periods, but as the match went on, the Spaniards gained
+long periods, but as the match went on, the Spaniards gained a measure

-a measure of control through their experience.
-Leeds failed to
+of control through their experience.
+Leeds failed to find another opening

 there was some worrying news.
 They had to leave their names and